 This page focuses on dementia, as do most of my daily blogs, so take a look through them if you want more ideas and stories about dementia.
 The latest figures for people diagnosed with dementia in Australia is more than 413,000 people, and over 26,000 people under the age of 65.
-The WHO (2015) estimated someone is being diagnosed with dementia every 3.2 seconds worldwide, and estimates there are more than 50 million people living with dementia now (2017).
-These statistics are frightening, and indicate massive change is needed in terms of funding and provision of care.
-I see it as imperative we increase funding not just for a cure, but to help us live well with the disAbilities imposed on us by dementia, and to remain engaged in lives that continue to be meaningful and active.
+The WHO (2015) estimates someone is being diagnosed with dementia every 3.2 seconds worldwide, and there are more than 50 million people living with dementia now (2017).
+These statistics are sobering, and indicate massive change is needed in terms of funding and provision of care.
+I see it as imperative we increase funding not just for a cure, but to help us live more positively with the disAbilities imposed on us by dementia, and to remain engaged in lives that continue to be meaningful and active.

 What is dementia?

 Swaffer, K & Low, LF.
 (2016).
 “Diagnosed with Alzheimer’s or another dementia: A practical guide for what’s next for people with dementia, their families and care partners”, New Holland Publishers: Sydney, p 17.